Elon Musk is spending big to boost Trump’s turnout. Republicans worry it might flop.

 “The field operation in Arizona is certainly smaller this cycle compared to four years ago,” says Brian Seitchik, an Arizona Republican strategist who was Mr. Trump’s state director in 2016 and regional political director in 2020.

-Mr. Seitchik says a massive ground game would have offered “diminishing returns” because Mr. Trump is so well-defined in his third White House run.
+Mr. Seitchik says a massive ground game would have offered “diminishing returns” because Mr. Trump is so well-defined in his latest White House run.
 “There really is a finite universe of gettable voters here, and I believe that’s what the campaign is focused on,” he says.

 And many Republicans credited outside groups, including Mr. Musk’s, for picking up the slack.